January 1983, the NBL - USA issued their new rulebook.

 “The BMX course was similar to the best courses found in the U.S. Wide as necessary, large jumps, not too short or too long, well groomed and well maintained.
 Definitely a 9 + (on a scale of 1-10) in race-track circles".

 “There were however, a few ways in which the WC track differed from the tracks in the USA.
 Most noticeable the starting hill had lanes painted on it.
-The purposes for these lines was to control riders from moving from side to side about the track”.
+The purposes for these lines was to control riders from moving from side to side about the track” (I.BMX.F. rules).

-Remark GD: The track was built by "De Nederlandse Heidemij" in cooperation with Ponypark Slagharen and the actual organizer Gerrit Does in name of the Royal Dutch Cycling Federation (K.N.W.U.).
+Remark GD: The track was built by "De Nederlandse Heidemij" in cooperation with Ponypark Slagharen and the actual organizer Gerrit Does, representing the Royal Dutch Cycling Federation (K.N.W.U.).

 Results: Superclass 20”